PrasannaNatarajan/CSD342-Data-Mining/Lab2-K_Means_Clustering/README.md

 - Write some visualization code (done)
 - Make all inputs, flags and get it from the terminal
 - Give option for manhattan distance
+- Monitor time and memory the program requires ( I don't know how to check memory?)
+- Try more data sets

 ### Github Code